produdegr/homebridge-3em-energy-meter/README.md

 # homebridge-3em-energy-meter
 This is a Homebridge plugin for implementing Shelly 3EM Energy Meter functionality in Homekit (EVE third party app only).
+Allthough the Shelly 3EM does feature an actuator (switch), it is not implemented in this plugin as the plugin's whole purpose is the energy metering of a 3 phase power installation.
+Please use another plugin if you need the switch functionality as for example the very good Shelly plugin (alexryd/homebridge-shelly).

 This plugin uses http requests to a Shelly 3EM device, making it possible to retain the native Shelly cloud statistics (which use MQTT) and at the same time to monitor your energy consumption via Homekit.
-Due to the fact that Apple does not support energy characteristics in Homekit, this plugin's accessory will only show values in the thirdparty homekit application from EVE.
+Due to the fact that Apple does not support energy characteristics in Homekit, this plugin's accessory will only show values in the third-party homekit application "EVE".

 It will show in the EVE application the following values: Voltage (the average voltage of all 3 phases), Current (the accumulated Ampere of all 3 phases), Consumption (the accumulated Watts of all 3 phases) and the Total Consumption (the accumulated kWh of all 3 phases as calculated by Shelly API.